 You might worry talking to other people about the situation will lead to drama.
 But when dealing with gaslighting, it’s important to get insight and support from people you trust.
 Seeking input from different people in your life can help reinforce your knowledge that you aren’t confused, “crazy,” or losing your memory.

 Your support network might feel upset on your behalf, but they still have some emotional distance from the situation since they aren’t directly involved.
 This makes it easier for them to offer an unbiased perspective, along with calm guidance and support.

 When ongoing gaslighting happens at work or in other social situations, avoid meeting with the person alone when possible.
 It’s best to limit your contact, but if you have to meet with them, bring along someone neutral and trustworthy or ask them to listen in on the conversation.

 Remember, you’re not pulling them in to take sides.
 You simply want them to observe what’s happening.
 Someone trying to use gaslighting tactics will typically have a harder time manipulating more than one person.

 Gaslighting can sometimes become serious, even abusive.
 This doesn’t mean you’ve done anything wrong — emotional abuse is often difficult to confront.

-Talking to a therapist is always a good first step.
-Directories like Psychology Today’s Find a Therapist tool can help you start your search for local counseling resources.
+Talking with a therapist is always a good first step.
+Directories like Healthline’s find a therapist tool can help you start your search for local counseling resources.